PonganeshP/PonganeshP/README.md

 ---------------------------------------------------------------------------------------------------------------------
 👋 Hi, I’m Ponganesh P.

-👀 I'm a Software Engineer in one of the most fulfilling work environments I've experienced.
+👀 Software engineer in one of the most fulfilling work environments I've experienced.

-🌱 Currently learning to write some Advanced SQL queries along with C# .NET Framework with some system designs.
+🌱 Becoming a ninja developer.

-🤠 As always - I am trying to become a better Problem Solver in both my Personal & Professional life.
+🤠 Better problem solver in both personal & profession.

-👣 I'm someone who embraces a harmonious lifestyle.
+👣 Someone who embraces harmonious lifestyle.

 📧 Reach out to me at abcdpons@gmail.com
 -----------------------------------------------------------------------------------------------------------------------